 Conservation Programs in Local Communities

-Every year, we work with local primary schools and reach some 2,000 elementary school children with supplies and learning materials, courses, and teacher training.
-Conservation education classes for primary school children are offered in towns near the park, and best-performing students are taken to the park for nature walks and to view golden monkeys.
-We also lead teacher-training programs help equip school teachers to provide conservation education even more widely.
+Every year, we work with local primary schools and reach more than 8,000 elementary school children with supplies and learning materials, courses, and teacher training.
+We also lead teacher training programs that help equip primary school teachers to provide conservation education even more widely.

-Citizen Science is a program we provide for secondary schools in Rwanda, which includes environmental clubs; class work and lectures on the scientific process; creating school gardens; and actual field research design and data collection, as well as data entry and preliminary analysis.
-Students work on different conservation research topics each year, such as migratory birds, butterflies, and climate change.
+Citizen Science is a program we provide for secondary schools in Rwanda.
+It includes environmental clubs, class work and lectures on the scientific process, creating school gardens, and actual field research.
+Each year, students work on different conservation research topics, such as migratory birds, butterflies, and climate change.

-The communities located near gorilla habitat are often impoverished and face many challenges in their daily lives, such as lack of access to health care and clean water, and limited food resources.
-When people have to focus on basic survival, this puts additional pressure on the environment, such as using the forests for hunting, firewood, water, or crop land.
+The communities located near gorilla habitat often are impoverished and face many challenges in their daily lives, such as limited food resources and lack of access to health care and clean water.
+When people have to focus on meeting their basic needs, they often rely on the gorillas’ forest home for hunting, firewood, water, or crop land.
 The Fossey Fund has programs targeted at meeting basic needs in these communities, which not only helps people but also supports effective conservation efforts.

-To help address food scarcity and malnutrition, we operate a program aimed at increasing food alternatives through growing new crops with high nutritional value and raising food animals.
-At the same time, this program can reduce human pressures on the animals and plants of the forests.
+To help address food security and livelihood needs, we operate programs aimed at increasing food alternatives through growing new crops with high nutritional value, planting fruit trees, and creating tree nurseries.
+While helping people directly, these programs can also reduce human pressures on the animals and plants of the forests.
 Other such programs include bee-keeping, bread-making, sewing and even mushroom-growing.

 We also help local communities with general educational needs, such as our literacy program for women in the Democratic Republic of the Congo who have not had access to formal schooling.